barryclark/jekyll-now/about.md

 ### HIRE ME

-I'm write decent code when paid to.
+I write decent code when paid to.
 Can work for low pay but cool projects.
 Or high pay for cool projects.

 ### Contact me